simonehagey/orbdot/docs/source/model_fitting.rst

 --------------
 .. attention::

-    The transit duration fitting features of OrbDot have not been thoroughly tested and validated at this time.
+    The transit duration features of OrbDot have not been thoroughly tested and validated at this time.
 The methods are available to use, but the results should be treated with caution until this notice is removed.

 The transit duration model fits are run by calling the :meth:`~orbdot.transit_duration.TransitDuration.run_tdv_fit` method on a :class:`~orbdot.star_planet.StarPlanet` object.
-The evolutionary model is again specified by the ``model`` argument, which must be either ``"constant"``, ``"decay"``, or ``"precession"``, and the free parameters are specified in a list of strings.
-The following code snippet shows an example call for each of the transit duration models:
+The following code snippet shows an example call for each of the three evolutionary models:

 .. code-block:: python